 L-Ascorbic Acid (LAA)

-- It is a multi-functional ingredient with the ability to protect, prevent and correct damage to the skin when applied topically
+- It is a multi-functional ingredient that protects, prevents, and repairs skin damage when applied topically

-- Correctly formulated, stable, L-Ascorbic Acid is generally the first choice when it comes to choosing Vitamin C
+- When formulated correctly and stabilized, L-Ascorbic Acid is typically the first choice for Vitamin C in skincare

-- It down-regulates the enzymes responsible for collagen degradation and preserves existing collagen
+- It works by down-regulating the enzymes responsible for collagen degradation, helping preserve existing collagen

-- Those with dry or sensitive skin should only use a lower concentration (10% or below) or consider using a derivative which will be less irritating
+- Dry or sensitive skin should use lower concentrations (10% or below) or consider a milder derivative to avoid irritation

 Sodium Ascorbyl Phosphate